akkefa/Team-Norms/README.md

 # Team Norms for 10x Engineering Performance

 This repository contains our playbook for achieving 100% team growth while enabling 10x engineer performance through leadership, technical excellence, and process optimization.

-To lead a team of engineers toward 100% growth and enable each engineer to perform at a 10x level, focus on a combination of leadership, culture, processes, tools, and talent development.
 This repository is a living document that will evolve as we learn and grow together.

 ## Core Principles